Amazon launches message-based virtual clinic for allergies, acne and hair loss – KION546

 Amazon Clinic offers treatments for more than 20 common health conditions and is initially available in 32 states, with hopes to expand to additional states in the coming months, Ayogu added.

 In recent years, Amazon has gradually been growing its footprint in the health care sector.
-It acquired online pharmacy PillPack in 2018, which it later rebranded as its own digital pharmacy, Amazon Pharmacy, in 2019.
+It acquired online pharmacy PillPack in 2018, which it later rebranded to PillPack by Amazon Pharmacy, in 2019.
+It then launched its own Amazon Pharmacy in 2020.
 Earlier this year, Amazon agreed to acquire One Medical, a membership-based primary care service, for $3.9 billion.

 These moves come as Amazon broadens its reach into every corner of customers’ lives, including grocery stores, video streaming, home devices and more.
 Some of these efforts have come under scrutiny from activists and lawmakers.